domsaut/domsaut.github.io/_posts/2021-10-10-Momentum-Trading-In-Crypto.md

 mermaid: true
 ---

-Momentum trading is a technical trading strategy in which one analyses short-term price data, buy assets that have been showing up-trends, and close the position when the trend starts to lose momentum.
-In this strategy, the exponential moving average of price in a given period is used as a technical indicator to provide trading signals.
+Momentum trading is a technical trading strategy in which one analyses short-term price data, buy assets that have been showing upwards-trends, and close positions when that trend starts to lose momentum.
+In this strategy, the exponential moving average of price in a given period is used as a technical indicator to develop trading signals.

 ---